-When creating our products, we wanted to simplify that process by formulating revolutionary supplements that targeted combat needs from a holistic approach.
+When creating our products, we wanted to simplify that process by formulating revolutionary supplements that targeted our community's needs from a holistic approach.

 In this article, we hear from CMBT Director and Head of Product Development, Sel Berdie to ask him about his ethos around the formulations of CMBT supplements.